Tips to Navigate Tech with Young Children

 By Aisha Adedayo

-In our tech-saturated world, technology is a now a part of our children's learning environment.
+In our tech-saturated lives, technology is a now a part of many children’s learning environment.
 For parents of children aged 2-8, understanding how to use technology to benefit, rather than disrupt, children’s development is crucial.

 Strike the Right Balance